for Cold Climate Housing and much more

 Of course, any wall that is on a non-insulated partition wall should be kept dry, but has no vapour barrier requirements because both sides of the wall are the same temperature -- hence condensation will not occur as any moisture moves through the wall.
 In fact without a temperature differential, there will be little driving force for the moisture to go anywhere.
 Steam showers create their own driving force so here you really do need a complete moisture tight membrane, even over the ceiling.

-Keywords: Condensation, Drywall, Grout, Adhesive, Installation, Damage, Joints, Moisture, Vinyl, Tiles, Vapour Barrier, Waterproof, Mortar, Walls, Codes, Ceiling, Rot, Construction, Leaking, Cracks, Water, Insulation, Membrane, Pipes, Problems, Steam, System, Shower, Wood
+Keywords: Condensation, Installation, Drywall, Grout, Adhesive, Damage, Joints, Moisture, Vinyl, Tiles, Vapour Barrier, Waterproof, Mortar, Walls, Codes, Ceiling, Rot, Leaking, Construction, Cracks, Water, Insulation, Membrane, Pipes, Steam, Shower, Problems, System, Wood

 Article 2188